BuddyForms/BuddyForms-EasyPin/readme.txt

 ---

+### Video
+<h4>See EasyPin in Action</h4> [youtube https://www.youtube.com/watch?v=mTfCJBFIL-g&feature=youtu.be]

+---

-We are exited to see what you are doing with BuddyForms Easy Pin.
+We are exited to see what you are building with BuddyForms Easy Pin.
 Please let us know ;) just write us a message!

 ---